 We’ve also included highly-versatile hybrids that serve as both laptops and tablets.
 They’re equally adept at being used for typing up essays as they are for watching movies in bed or reading on the bus.
 A further bonus is that you won’t need to shell out on two separate devices.
 Generally, unless you need a more powerful laptop, it's best to look at thinner and lighter laptops under 2kg in weight.

 Hardware doesn’t just affect design, of course.
 Today’s best chips are powerful enough to handle complex 3D games and video editing, but they come at a cost, only featuring in the most expensive laptops.

 The three priciest laptops in this round-up can be snagged for less than £700, depending on configurations and student discounts.
 They'll allow you to dabble with games and editing, but if you require a machine that can blast through such high-intensity tasks, we'd recommend shelling out extra to equip your model with a faster processor and additional RAM.

 Generally speaking, however, students are restricted by tight budgets, and are thus constrained to the lower end of the market.
 Four of the laptops in this round-up cost less than £400, but offer excellent value for money.
 They're suitable for casual use, such as word processing, web browsing and streaming.

 Unless you have guaranteed access to a power socket, there’s no point taking a laptop into university with you if you know it’ll run out of battery before the end of the day.
-None of the laptops in this round-up are lacking in this department, and a couple are capable of going for over 10 hours between charges.
+Most of the laptops included here are well up for the task, and a couple are capable of going for over 10 hours between charges.
 That's enough to conquer even the most gruelling of lecture timetables, even if your brain can't.